 - 2 ounces Kentucky bourbon

 - Prepare the simple syrup ahead of time.
 In a glass, add the mint leaves.
 Tear any large leaves in half.

 - Pour in your simple syrup.

 - Muddle the leaves in the glass to release the mint flavor.
 The muddling takes a good 2-3 minutes.
-I used a pestle to do this since I couldn't find my cocktail muddler.

 - Fill the glass with the crushed ice almost to the top.